Rethinking Direct Preference Optimization in Diffusion Models: Quantitative Results

 \section{Quantitative Results}

 In this section, we provide more detailed quantitative results.
-We include the win-rate results for the SDXL model in the PartiPrompts and HPDv2 test prompts in Table~\ref{tab:sdxl_winrates_full}.
-Our method outperforms the original Diffusion-DPO in predicting human preferences across metrics such as PickScore, HPSv2, and ImageReward, resulting in higher average win-rate.
+We include the win rate results for the SDXL model in the PartiPrompts and HPDv2 test prompts in Table~\ref{tab:sdxl_winrates_full}.
+Our method consistently achieves average win rates above 50\% against Diffusion-DPO and baseline methods, with particularly strong performance on human preference metrics such as PickScore, HPSv2, and ImageReward.

 Additionally, we present the raw reward scores from each method with 1-sigma error bars in Table~\ref{tab:raw_sd15} (SD1.5) and~\ref{tab:raw_sdxl} (SDXL).
-In SD1.5 results, our method mostly increases the reward scores of existing baselines, especially showing a large gap in Diffusion-DPO.
-For example, the PickScore and the ImageReward scores increase by $0.57$ and $0.33$, respectively, achieving state-of-the-art performance.
-Although we observe some cases where reward scores slightly drop or marginally increase, our method still achieves overall state-of-the-art performance.
-In SDXL results, with few exceptions in the CLIP score (which was not trained on human preference prediction tasks) and the Aesthetic Score metric (which does not consider the text prompt), our method records the best performance in all other metrics.
+In the SD1.5 results, our method significantly improves the reward scores of Diffusion-DPO, achieving the highest scores on most metrics.
+For example, on the Pick-a-Pic v2 test set, PickScore and ImageReward increase by $0.57$ and $0.33$, respectively.
+In SDXL results, while there are exceptions in the CLIP score (which was not trained on human preference prediction tasks) and the Aesthetic Score metric (which does not consider the text prompt), our method records the best performance in all other metrics.

+To demonstrate the generalizability of our method, we also present results on Stable Diffusion 3, which modernizes diffusion models by introducing flow matching and a multimodal transformer.
+Due to limited computational resources, we reduce the batch size from 2048 to 128 and train the model for 200 iterations with a learning rate of 3e-7.
+The reference update period $\tau$ is set to 32, the monitoring threshold to 0.03, and all other hyperparameters remain the same as those used for SD1.5 and SDXL.

+Table~\ref{tab:sd3_comparison} compares Diffusion-DPO with our method under the same training configuration, showing that our method again outperforms the standard Diffusion-DPO.
+This result demonstrates that the effectiveness of our method is independent of the structural components of diffusion models.